TIPS FOR THE

 b.
 What are your Strengths?

 c.
-Why must you be hired instead
+Why must you be hired instead of another person?

 d.
 Who are your referees